Sentinel Monitoring of Salt Marshes in the North Carolina National Estuarine Research Reserve

-The North Carolina NERR, along with four other NERRs, is acting as a sentinel site to monitor climate change impacts on salt marsh habitat.
-This project involves creating a long-term ecological monitoring program to determine the effects of sea level rise, warmer temperatures, and coastal storms on salt marshes.
+The North Carolina National Estuarine Research Reserve (NERR), along with several other NERRs, acts as a sentinel site to monitor climate change impacts.
+The reserve is engaged in several long-term ecological monitoring programs to determine the effects of sea level rise, saltwater intrusion, warmer temperatures, shoreline erosion, and coastal storms on species and habitats.

-The four sites of the NCNERR – Currituck Banks, Zeke’s Island, Masonboro Island, and Rachel Carson—are comprised of marsh, beach, dune, and maritime forest habitat.
+The four sites of the North Carolina NERR—Currituck Banks, Zeke’s Island, Masonboro Island, and Rachel Carson—are comprised of marsh, beach, dune, and maritime forest habitat.
 Key management issues for these sites include water quality concerns, invasive species, erosion, atmospheric deposition, coastal storms, and sea level rise.
 Salt marshes, found at Zeke’s Island, Masonboro Island, and the Rachel Carson sites (Currituck Banks has brackish marshes), provide valuable habitat for fish, crabs, and other wildlife, and important ecosystem services by filtering water and protecting shorelines during strong coastal storms.
 Salt marshes at these sites are threatened by climate change; impacts of concern include sea level rise, warmer temperatures, coastal storms, salinity intrusion, and erosion.

-Gregg, R. M. (2010).
+Gregg, R. M. and J. Sheldon.
+(2021).
 Sentinel Monitoring of Salt Marshes in the North Carolina National Estuarine Research Reserve[Case study on a project of the North Carolina National Estuarine Research Reserve].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/sentinel-monitoring-salt-marshes-nort… (Last updated March 2010)
+(Last updated January 2021)